martyphee/markdown-cv/index.md

 `Dec 2023 - Mar 2024`
 __Founding Engineer at Fifth Dimension AI__

-Worked on Fifth Dimension Zapier orchestration along with their Python services.
-Helped setup best practices with the python services and Postgres database setup.
+Built customer Portal with NextJS/Typescript for customer to upload large documents (> 25mb) to GCP Cloud Storage.

+Work on our python services which orchestrate calls to LLM (claude, chatgpt…) for processing real estate documents

+Maintain and guide development on our Postgres instances.

 `Mar 2020 - Nov 2023`